0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Was this love that we made to rot? (_Was this love we made to rot?_)
 ```

+The cautious voice of reason once again pulls back, much like a tug of war of the mind.
+The narrator realizes that

 - Build up
 - This is where the narrator begins to realize that